-In the past, pretty most business enterprises could carry on with “business as usual” in the face of any international shake-up.
-However, according to the director of the Homeland Security Department’s cybersecurity division, U.S. companies are now on the front lines and according to cybersecurity experts, these enterprises should be preparing for battle against Iranian cyber attacks.
+In the past, most enterprises could carry on with “business as usual” in the face of any international shake-up.
+However, according to the director of the Homeland Security Department’s cybersecurity division, U.S. companies are now on the front lines, and according to cybersecurity experts, these enterprises should be preparing for battle against retaliatory Iranian cyber attacks.

-Targeting the Weakest Link
+Targeting the weakest link

-Why target highly protected and encrypted U.S. government’s departments and systems, when attacking the heartbeat of the American economy, U.S. businesses, is much easier and much more effective?
+Why target highly protected and encrypted U.S. government departments and systems, when attacking the heartbeat of the American economy, U.S. businesses, is much easier and much more effective?

-No matter how simple or robust a company’s security solution system is, just one unprotected endpoint (laptop, printer, VoIP system, IoT device, mobile phone or any other IP-enabled device), can grant a hacker access to its system.
-And even if your company is completely protected, the entirety of your supply chain may not be - creating further vulnerabilities that hackers can use to exploit and access sensitive data.
+No matter how simple or robust a company’s security posture is, just one unprotected endpoint (laptop, printer, VoIP system, IoT device, mobile phone or any other IP-enabled device) can grant a hacker access to the corporate network.

-What to Expect
+What to expect

-Other reports predict the Iran may also begin targeting companies with Distributed Denial of Service (DDoS) attacks, locking computers until a fine is paid.
+Other reports predict Iran may also begin targeting companies with Distributed Denial of Service (DDoS) attacks, locking computers until a fine is paid.

 The unsecured printer, laptop, or IoT device could be the weak link that incurs severe financial penalties for your company in terms of lost revenue and/or lost customers and sales opportunities.
-And with the speculated escalation of Iranian malware attacks, the financial impact on your company could be catastrophic.
+And with the speculated escalation of Iranian malware attacks, the financial impact on the companies that are targeted could be catastrophic.

-Attila’s award winning, government-grade GoSilent product suite is designed to protect against cyber attacks, zero-day DDoS attacks and personal identity theft, and can be easily integrated with all next-generation and legacy systems.
+Attila’s award winning, government-grade GoSilent Platform is designed to protect against cyber attacks, zero-day DDoS attacks and personal identity theft, and can be easily integrated with both next-generation and legacy systems.